Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Here are all the tips and tricks you need to choose the best preschool backpack.

-The only way to be certain you are picking a good preschool backpack is to try it on your child.
+The only way to be certain you are picking the best toddler backpack is to try it on your child.

-Yes, this means shopping in-store with a potentially cranky child – whether normal or special needs – who may not want to co-operate with trying on preschool backpacks.
-However, trying on the backpack can make all the difference between selecting a great bag and a terrible one.
-Remember, it’s your child who’ll have to put up with any problems with the school bag – so send your little one off with the right backpack.
+Yes, this means shopping in-store with a potentially cranky child who may not want to co-operate with trying on preschool backpacks.
+Rest assured that trying on the backpack can make all the difference between selecting a great bag and a terrible one.
+Remember, it’s your child who’ll have to put up with any problems with it – so send your little one off with the right backpack.
 It needn’t cost a fortune but it does have to fit your child.